-The Maidstone peak demand currently exceeds the summer subtransmission N-1 capacity and is forecast to exceed the winter subtransmission N-1 capacity by 2024.
+The Maidstone peak demand currently exceeds the summer subtransmission N-1 capacity and is forecast to exceed the winter subtransmission N-1 capacity by 2025.
 The constraining 33 kV subtransmission cables are planned for replacement due to asset health in 2032 as identified in Section 8.5.1.
 In the interim, security of supply will be managed operationally by shifting load to adjacent zone substations to relieve overloads.
+An 11 kV switching station project, proposed for 2028, will enhance the ability to do this.